Error Handling

 AI-Friendly description Field

-description is the core field designed specifically for AI by the SDK (v1.2.5+), containing:
+description is the core field designed specifically for AI by the SDK (v1.2.5+), which includes:

-- Error cause - What error did the server return
+- Error cause - What error the server returned

-- Status code - What is the HTTP status code
+- Status code - The HTTP status code

 Structure of description